Kingxukai/linux/Documentation/networking/ppp_generic.rst

 unattached.
 Using an ioctl call, it can then be attached to an existing unit, attached to a newly-created unit, or attached to an existing channel.
-An instance attached to a unit can be used to send and receive PPP control frames, using the read() and write() system calls, along with poll() if necessary.
+An instance attached to a unit can be used to send and receive PPP control frames, using the woke read() and write() system calls, along with poll() if necessary.
 Similarly, an instance attached to a channel can be used to send and receive PPP frames on that channel.

-In multilink terms, the unit represents the bundle, while the channels represent the individual physical links.
-Thus, a PPP frame sent by a write to the unit (i.e., to an instance of /dev/ppp attached to the unit) will be subject to bundle-level compression and to fragmentation across the individual links (if multilink is in use).
-In contrast, a PPP frame sent by a write to the channel will be sent as-is on that channel, without any multilink header.
+In multilink terms, the woke unit represents the woke bundle, while the woke channels represent the woke individual physical links.
+Thus, a PPP frame sent by a write to the woke unit (i.e., to an instance of /dev/ppp attached to the unit) will be subject to bundle-level compression and to fragmentation across the woke individual links (if multilink is in use).
+In contrast, a PPP frame sent by a write to the woke channel will be sent as-is on that channel, without any multilink header.

 A channel is not initially attached to any unit.
-In this state it can be used for PPP negotiation but not for the transfer of data packets.
+In this state it can be used for PPP negotiation but not for the woke transfer of data packets.
 It can then be connected to a PPP unit with an ioctl call, which makes it available to send and receive data packets for that unit.